DataDog/logs-psa/POCs/dd-agent-custom-check-to-op/README.md

 ## Configure the agent to listen for logs on a TCP port

+This will be used to send logs from our custom check.
+Instead of writing to a file and tailing the file, which is a viable alternative.

 - `sudo mkdir /etc/datadog-agent/conf.d/custom_logs.d/`
 - `sudo vi /etc/datadog-agent/conf.d/custom_logs.d/conf.yaml`